callstack/haul/docs/hmr/Setup.md

 > Jump to: [Automatic setup](#automatic-setup) | [Manual setup](#manual-setup)

-For smaller project, we provide automatic option for setting up Hot Module Replacement.
-If your project meets the following criteria, you can use our on-line setup for HMR:
+For smaller projects, we provide automatic option for setting up Hot Module Replacement.
+If your project meets the following criteria, you can use our one-line setup for HMR:

 * Single root component exported from `App.js` file with `default` keyword (`export default`)
 * Single `AppRegistry.registerComponent` call in `index.js`